achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/social.md

 Ultimately, the social provider is using [OpenID Connect](https://openid.net/connect/) to do the authentication and obtain an ID token for the social provider.
 This ID token is an assertion of who you are.
 You can then pass that token to your service to get an access token for your resources.
 In this section, we will look at the process of integrating two distinct social providers - Facebook and LinkedIn.
 Facebook is perhaps the most widely used authentication mechanism on the planet, so it is a natural fit for most social apps.
 LinkedIn is another widely used platform for professional connections, so it would be more appropriate for work experience-based apps.

+!!! info "Websites change"
+    The instructions provided here were correct at the time of writing.
+However, websites can and do change - frequently.
+I've given the basic outline of what needs to happen.
+If the actual instructions or screen shots are different, drop me a note.

 ## Integrating Facebook authentication

 The process of integrating with a social provider is a three-step process: